STEVE-916-create/Fancade-Game-Downloader/README.md

 There is a `input()` in the Python file to prompt you for the Fancade game link.
 Plus it makes it so that YOU can edit it!

 Remember to zip the downloaded file to actually import it to Fancade.

+## Risks and stuff

+no risks if you hide it, or u will be banned lmfao